githubixx/ansible-role-kubernetes-ca/README.md

 k8s_controller_manager_sa_csr_names_ou: "BY"
 k8s_controller_manager_sa_csr_names_st: "Bayern"
 ```
 CSR parameter for kube-controller-manager service account key pair.
 The kube-controller-manager leverages a key pair to generate and sign service account tokens as described in the [managing service accounts](https://kubernetes.io/docs/admin/service-accounts-admin/) documentation.
+Hint: Think twice if you want to change this key pair for a K8s cluster that has already pods deployed.
+The private key will be used to sign generated service account tokens.
+The public key will be used to verify the tokens during authentication.
+So if you have pods running e.g. with the `default` service account and you roll out a new key pair the [Token Controller](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#token-controller) which is part of the controller manager won't be able to verify the already existing service accounts anymore.
+So this might cause trouble for your running pods.

 ```
 k8s_kube_proxy_csr_cn: "system:kube-proxy" # DO NOT CHANGE!